 Nodes Provisioned by Hosted Kubernetes Providers

 Options for managing nodes hosted by a Kubernetes provider are somewhat limited in Rancher.
 Rather than using the Rancher UI to make edits such as scaling the number of nodes up or down, edit the cluster directly.

-Although you can deploy workloads to a registered cluster using Rancher, you cannot manage individual cluster nodes.
+Although you can deploy workloads to an imported cluster using Rancher, you cannot manage individual cluster nodes.
 All management of imported cluster nodes must take place outside of Rancher.

 Managing and Editing Individual Nodes